atsushieno/aap-core/docs/design/GUI.md

 ## In-plugin-process View

-**TODO: this documentation is not precise; it was written when we were using SYSTEM_ALERT_WINDOW.
-In the latest in-plugin-process UI with SurfaceControlViewHost, we do not have `AudioPluginView` (at least not yet). `createView()` directly creates an `android.view.View` and we directly use it as either `AndroidView` in Jetpack Compose, or `juce::AndroidViewComponent` in aap-juce apps.
-GUI extension is almost outdated, likewise.**

 In-plugin-process View is useful if Android Views are feasible.

-Every in-plugin-process View must be derived from `AudioPluginView` so that it can handle interoperability with the plugin host.
-The actual `AudioPluginView` is returned by `AudioPluginViewFactory.createView(pluginId: String)`.
+In-plugin-process View can be any `android.view.View` implementation, as long as it is interoperable enough over `SurfaceControlViewHost`.
+The `View` instance has to be returned by `AudioPluginViewFactory.createView(context: Context, pluginId: String, instanceId: Int)`.
 Each plugin declares a GUI factory which must be derived from this `AudioPluginViewFactory` class. `createView()` is an abstract method.
 The factory class is described in `aap_metadata.xml`.

+Hosting wise, we can directly use it as either `AndroidView` in Jetpack Compose, or `juce::AndroidViewComponent` in aap-juce apps.

 Here are some exaples:

 - `ComposeAudioPluginViewFactory` in `androidaudioplugin-ui-compose` - creates Jetpack Compose plugin view.
 - `AudioPluginWebViewFactory` in - creates WebView (you can use it as an in-plugin-process View too)

-The host will be rendering it through `SurfaceControlViewHost` (the details are explained later).
-This `AudioPluginView` class has these methods:

-- Logging
-  - `log(s: String)` : dispatches the log string to the UI host.
-- <del>View controllers</del> We are unsure if they could be supported at Kotlin/Dalvik level.
-  - `onInitialize()`: it is invoked whenever it is attached to the `WindowManager`.
-  - `onCleanup()` : it is invoked whenever it is detached from the `WindowManager`.
-  - `onShow()` : it is invoked whenever the hosting overlay window is shown.
-  - `onHide()`: it is invoked whenever the hosting overlay window is being hidden.

 Unlike Web UI protocol, we don't need DSP controllers as it is basically a matter of the plugin application itself (there is no interaction between host and process).
+Initialization and disposal are handled via GUI extension.
+The `SurfaceView` may disappear at host side, which will be notified by "disconnect" message on `AudioPluginViewService`.
+Plugin developers should not have to worry about it.

 ### SurfaceControlViewHost: controller from Kotlin API